 European starlings are among the most hated and unwanted birds in the country.
 These medium sized black birds are about the size of a large robin and are a nuisance to backyard bird feeders everywhere.
 They invade in large flocks and can be difficult to get rid of.

-In this article we’ll go over the problems starlings can cause, why they are almost universally hated, a few tips for how to get rid of them, as well as answer some other common questions about starlings.
+In this article we’ll go over the problems these birds can cause, why they are almost universally hated, a few tips for how to get rid of starlings, as well as answer some other common questions about them.

 1. Get a starling proof bird feeder